mojimoon/MojiApps/README.md

-# Mojiapps

-A collection of simple web applications, mostly built with Gemini.
-Have fun!
+A collection of simple web applications built by Gemini.
+Have fun exploring!

 ## Tools